ziyyy101/FizzBuzz/README.md

 * Now that you have a copy of the code on your computer, you can proceed to work through the rest of the activity in IntelliJ.
 Open this `README.md` file in IntelliJ and in the top-right you can toggle between seeing the editor, editor+preview, or just the preview of this markdown file.
+*
 Feel free to take notes in it as you go or just read the preview view of it.

 Before we begin, note that IntelliJ is made by the same company as PyCharm, so it should feel quite familiar to you, with the only difference being that we'll be working with Java code instead of Python code of course!

-### Aside: getting to know markdown
+### Aside: getting to know Markdown
-The markdown format is commonly used for things like readme files, as they allow for simple syntax to be incorporated, which allows for basic typesetting when viewed while still being a plaintext format.
+The Markdown format is commonly used for things like readme files, as it allows for simple syntax to be incorporated, which enables basic typesetting when viewed while still being a plaintext format for the purposes of editing and version control.

 Below is a blank checkbox:
-- [ ] Put an X in the [ ] to mark this as done!
+- [ ] Put an X in the [ ] (with no spaces) to mark this as done!

 You can edit this file directly to check off these checkboxes throughout the lab to mark things as done.
 Do so now for the checkbox above.